 matematicas visuales visual math

-The Normal distribution was studied by Gauss.
-This is a continuous random variable (the variable can take any real value).
-The density function is shaped like a bell.
+The Normal distribution is a very important example of a continuous random variable (the variable can take any real value).

 Normal approximation to Binomial distribution